gurnish-singh/algorithms-for-python/README.md

 # algorithms-for-python
-algorithms are implemented using python
+algorithms are implemented using python.
--for doctest do python -m doctest -v 'filename.py'
+*for doctest do python -m doctest -v 'filename.py'